|

 incorporated into the base.
 I really feel that the base does the cabinet

-This table had been damaged when an oil
+justice.
+The Walnut-Veneered Low Table This table had been damaged when an oil

 burner had been tipped and its contents streamed across the table.
 Two